erachelson/RLclass_MVA/docs/index.md

 ## Class material

 Notebooks for the first 6 chapters are accessible at [https://github.com/erachelson/RLclass_MVA](https://github.com/erachelson/RLclass_MVA).
 Please download the latest version before class.
+Material for the last 2 chapters are accessible at [https://emiliekaufmann.github.io/teaching.html](https://emiliekaufmann.github.io/teaching.html).

 ## Schedule for 2023-24

 The schedule is designed around 3-hours sessions.
 It might be adjusted depending on the progression of classes.

-Session 1: chapters 0 and 1.
+Each session will cover a chapter (session 1 covers chapters 0 and 1).
-Session 2: chapter 2.
-Session 3: chapter 3.
-Session 4: chapter 4.
-Session 5: chapter 5.
-Session 6: chapter 6.
-Session 7 and 8: stochastic bandits, monte carlo tree search and alphaGo.

 ## Homework